Synthesis of Data Word Transducers: Unbounded Synthesis

-\begin{proof} Let $A = (\Sigma, \data, Q, q_0, \delta, R, c)$ be a $\ra$.
-In a first step, we enrich the states with information on the equalities between registers in the current register valuation.

-Formally, we define constraints as equivalence relations on $R$.
+Now, we enrich the states with information on the equalities between registers in the current register valuation.
+Formally, we define constraints\footnote{The notion of \emph{constraint} is pervasive in the study of registers automata, e.g.\ to recognise the projection over finite labels.} as equivalence relations on $R$.
 In the following, we denote by $\textsf{ER}(R)$ the set of equivalence relations on $R$.
 Given a valuation $\tau$ of registers in $R$, we can associate to it an equivalence relation on $R$ in the natural way (two registers $r,r'\in R$ are equivalent iff $\tau(r)=\tau(r')$).
 We denote it by $[\tau]$.
 We use the letter $C$ to denote an element of $\textsf{ER}(R)$, and we call it a constraint.